Faxon Atherton: Views on annexation of California

 Early in 1846, Thomas Larkin had received instructions from Secretary of State James Buchanan to begin working covertly to assure all concerned that the United States would support any attempt at secession from Mexico.

 The Treaty of Guadalupe Hidalgo officially titled the Treaty of Peace, Friendship, Limits and Settlement between the United States of America and the Mexican Republic, was signed on February 2, 1848, between the United States and Mexico that ended the Mexican–American War (1846–1848).

 The treaty called for the U.S. to pay US$15 million to Mexico and to pay off the claims of American citizens against Mexico up to US$5 million.
 It gave the United States the Rio Grande as a boundary for Texas, and gave the U.S. ownership of California.
 Mexicans in those annexed areas had the choice of relocating to within Mexico's new boundaries or receiving American citizenship with full civil rights.
 This would open great opportunities for Atherton, along with the California gold rush, where Atherton would subsequently amass a great fortune from his many enterprises; his shipping business and the import and export of goods.

 In 1848, Atherton corresponded with Thomas Larkin over the disappearance of his brother, Robert in Mazatlán the previous year.
 Atherton's brother was at the time working for Thomas Larkin on a Gold project in Mazatlán.
-A year later his brother promoted emigration as part of the gold rush, which Atherton had at the time dismissed.
+A year later his brother got promoted to emigration as part of the gold rush, which Atherton had at the time dismissed.

-Atherton’s perspective on the California Gold Rush
+Atherton's perspective on the California Gold Rush

 Atherton was skeptical at first witnessing gold seekers leaving Valparaíso for California.
 Instead he had hoped coal would be found.

 Thomas Larkin wrote to Atherton during 1849 on California's first boom:

 By 1850, both Atherton and George Bowen had joined Loring & Co, Valparaíso as partners.
 It would take a further eight years and the failing health of Thomas Larkin for Atherton to make the decision to settle permanently with his Chilean family in California.

 California (1858–1877)

 Atherton arrived with his family from Chile in 1858.
-His friend Thomas Larkin, who at the time of his death was one of the richest individuals in San Francisco had died of Typhoid that same year.
+His friend Thomas Larkin, who at the time of his death was one of the richest individuals in San Francisco, had died of Typhoid that same year.
 Atherton went on to become one of the wealthiest men on the Pacific Coast, making extensive investments in California commerce and real estate.